Last updated on December 11th, 2019 at 04:21 pm

-In dentistry, or small businesses in general, it’s not uncommon for the practice owner’s spouse or other family member (e.g. brother, sister, son, daughter, etc.) to have a role in the practice.
+In dentistry or small businesses in general, it’s not uncommon for the practice owner’s spouse or other family members (e.g. brother, sister, son, daughter, etc.) to have a role in the practice.

 But we’ve all heard the warnings about “working with family.”
 I’ve even had clients that have been told by prior practice management consultants to not hire (or worse—fire) their spouse solely because of the relationship!

 Is It a Good Idea to Hire Family Members?

 Regardless of what you may have heard, I’ve actually found that working with family can be one of the better situations in a dental office…providing that this family member is competent at the job you’ve given them.

 When building your team, you want a strong sense of loyalty, camaraderie, and trust.
 With a family member, you begin with these things already established.
 So you can see that this could be a great situation.

 Needless to say, if you don’t feel you have that trust and loyalty with a family member, I wouldn’t hire them!
 It’s a recipe for stress and awkwardness.

 With all of that said, there are a few ways that working with family can go wrong, which I wanted to cover.
 And if you keep these things in mind, this might help make it mutually rewarding arrangement.

 1. You’re both trying to do the same job.

 An example of this would be if you work with your spouse as the Office Manager, but you are also doing the management duties that should be assigned to the Office Manager.
 This would mean you both have input in matters such as personnel, productivity, finance, etc. If these hats are not clearly defined as to who does what, you’ll always have a fight, because everyone has their own viewpoint of how a job should be done.